 See the “Fees” section for details of costs and coverages.
 We understand that it is an expense and while many people do value and prioritize their emotional, psychological or relational health, they can’t spend the money foolishly or blindly.
 If this is a concern we can arrange a time to talk via telephone to help you gauge whether you feel it is a good fit.

 See the “Fees” section for details around insurance coverage.
 To summarize: it may be depending on your coverage.
 Many private insurance and benefit companies cover part or all of psychological services.
 A receipt is issued at the end of each appointment that you can submit to your coverage provider for reimbursement.

-For the time being out availability is limited to the days listed in the Book An Appointment page of this site with some occasional other time options.
-We apologize for any inconvenience this may cause.
-We appreciate it is not always easy.
+For the most up-to-date availability of the therapists see their schedules online on the the Book An Appointment page.
+We try to offer hours to accommodate both our clients and our therapists as best we can.
+We understand that it can be difficult to schedule therapy into your day and appreciate you prioritizing this when you can .
+We know it is not always easy to fit everything in.
 If you do feel a good fit with us and if it is possible to “make time” in your schedule, and prioritize your health or your relationship, we’d love to see you.

 No. services are self-referred.
 Just contact us to begin.